lagoasoft-lucasschmidt/project_cartero/README.md

 ### 1. MoveAssetsProcessor

 This should always be the first one.
 This processor will move your library/assets files to your public destination folder.

-This means that when moving CSS, we will change all relative paths. *Do not use absolute paths in your CSS, I dont think it makes sense in this case.*
+### 2. CalculateAssetsProcessor

+This should always be the last one.
+This processor will calculate which files should be served for each template.
+This means that your express-hook wouldnt have to calculate anything.

-### 2. GruntAssetsProcessor
+### 3. GruntAssetsProcessor

 This processor is used internally so we can transform your object descring a Grunt task, into an instance of a GruntAssetsProcessor.
 This processor will simply run a Grunt task, but before that, it will map correctly the new file names into cartero.json file.